3mdeb/news-and-ideas/blog/content/post/2022-04-07-fobnail_attestation_phase.md

 ## Fixing USB

-Plugging Fobnail Token into a USB socket didn't work all the time correctly - details in [issue](https://github.com/fobnail/usbd-ethernet/issues/2).
+Plugging Fobnail Token into a USB socket didn't work all the time correctly – details in [issue](https://github.com/fobnail/usbd-ethernet/issues/2).
 We have searched through git repositories of libraries we use and updated them to their latest versions, but it didn't help, so we started looking for a point in our code.

 We already knew from `dmesg` and from Wireshark that USB was failing due to packets not arriving to host.
-We started by checking USB interrupt handler and very quickly, we found that interrupts didn't fire right in time after initializing USB, and delays were up to 85 ms.
+Starting by checking USB interrupt handler, we very quickly found that interrupts didn't fire right in time after initializing USB, and delays were up to 85 ms.

 This turned out to be the direct cause of USB failure.
 At first, we tried profiling USB driver interrupt handler